s-h-a-d-o-w/alfc/README.md

 WMI uses named arguments and it is easier to strip this info and convert to a hex string for Linux.

+## Troubleshooting

+On Windows, there is a `service.log` file in the alfc root directory that might contain useful information.

 A websocket went rogue once and kept sending status requests even though the UI wasn't open any more.
 Probably due to dev stuff with hot reload.
-Still - if a user ever experiences this, it can be resolved through running Resource Monitor as admin and finding what is connected to port 5522.
+Still - if a user ever experiences this, it can be resolved through running Resource Monitor as admin, finding what is connected to port 5522 and killing it.

 ## Wishlist